VirginiaYonit/Designed-for-Desire/README.md

 - Wikipedia, Sexual Medicine, Grand View Research, academic surveys (linked in the notebook)
 - Full reference list included at the end of the notebook.

+>For a code-free version of the project, visit my personal website: (virginialevy.com)[https://virginialevy.com/]

 ---

 > This repository is part of my transition into data analytics.
 It reflects my interests in gender, culture, and market intelligence and my ability to combine technical tools with thoughtful research.